-Seven years ago, when I was getting my skydiving license, I got stuck on level four.
+Many moons ago, when I was getting my skydiving license, I got stuck on level four.
 In that portion of the testing I had to do left and right hand 360° turns.

 Finally I got an instructor who pointed out why I was failing.
-This helped me in knowing how to correct it but I also had a lot of fear about getting injured, which was making my body tense.
+This helped me to correct it but I also had a lot of fear about getting injured, which was making my body tense.
 A tense body works against you in any sport.
 So, I did what any coach would do, I went to another coach for coaching.

 My friend, Rich Fettke, author of Extreme Success, was responsible for getting several of our friends into this sport and he happened to be at the drop zone the day I was ready to quit.
 When I asked him what I should do all he said was, “Jeanna, I think you’ll pass your next go round.
 Just do it.”
 What?!
 No coaching me on my fears, no strategic advice.
 DARN!
 Now it was simply up to me to get my head back in the game.

 I decided that this was it, no more failing, only a pass score on this jump would be accepted.
 Of course, that’s exactly what happened.
 I have no recollection of “doing” anything different on that jump when it came to my body, but the mental and emotional focus on passing was 100% percent there.